clemsonciti/Workshop-R-ML/_episodes/10-Unsupervised-Learning.md

 ![image](https://user-images.githubusercontent.com/43855029/114584573-d16f9680-9c50-11eb-9dc4-8d918919f565.png)

-- Compute the distance between 2 centroid red X and blue X with all the points (for instance using Euclidean distance) and compare with each other.
+- For both centroids, compute the distance to all the points and compare with each other.
 2 groups are created with shorter distance to 2 centroids

 ![image](https://user-images.githubusercontent.com/43855029/114584860-0bd93380-9c51-11eb-9afc-3bb9510e9c34.png)